Overview: Anxiety, Stress, & Depression Tests

 Types of anxiety, stress, and depression tests

-The Depression Anxiety Stress Scale (DASS-42) Questionnaire generally consists of 42 self-reported questions intended to evaluate levels of anxiety, stress, and depression in an individual.
-There are also shortened versions of the test, called DASS-21, which consists of 21 questions, the Depression Anxiety Stress Scale 12 (DASS-12), and the Depression Anxiety Stress Scale 8 (DASS-8).
-In addition, there's a modified version called DASS-Y (DASS Youth) for younger test-takers with simplified language.
+The Depression Anxiety Stress Scale (DASS-42) Questionnaire (which is available in several languages) generally consists of 42 self-reported questions intended to evaluate levels of anxiety, stress, and depression in adults.
+There are also shortened versions of the test, including DASS-21, which consists of 21 questions; the Depression Anxiety Stress Scale 12 (DASS-12); and the Depression Anxiety Stress Scale 8 (DASS-8).
+In addition, there's a modified version of this test called DASS-Y (DASS Youth), which has simplified language and may be suitable for younger test takers.

-Other tests that measure anxiety, stress, and depression can include the screening test from the Anxiety and Depression Association of America (ADAA), mental health tests from Mental Health America, and the depression self-assessment by the National Health Service (NHS) in England, among others.
+Other tests that may measure aspects of the three dimensions of anxiety, stress, and depression include the screening test from the Anxiety and Depression Association of America (ADAA) and free mental health tests from Mental Health America.
 These self-evaluation tests are normally intended to monitor mental health and indicate whether you could be experiencing symptoms of a mental health condition, such as depression or anxiety.

 The relationship between anxiety, stress, and depression

 Anxiety, stress, and depression tests generally recognize that these symptoms operate on a spectrum.
-For example, DASS may be based on the premise that mental health conditions like depression and anxiety can be intrinsically dimensional and vary along a continuum of severity.
+For example, the Depression Anxiety Stress Scale (DASS) may be based on the premise that mental health conditions like depression and anxiety can be intrinsically dimensional and vary along a continuum of severity.
 While each symptom may operate on a spectrum, anxiety, stress, and depression symptoms may also express themselves together and influence one another.

 Research supports the relationship between anxiety, stress, and depression.
 According to the National Institute of Health (NIH), 60% of people with an anxiety disorder may also have depression.